 Your choice of settings will depend on how you’re planning to use the image you scan.
 There are basically three settings to consider: resolution, file format and color.
 When it comes to resolution, the higher the setting, the larger the file.
 If you’re simply planning to post your scanned image online, you can get away with as little as 72 dpi (dots per inch).
-However, it probably makes more sense to archive images at a higher resolution that allows effective editing and printing – 300 dpi is a reasonable setting, and 600 dpi isn’t excessive.
+However, it makes more sense to archive images at a higher resolution that allows effective editing and printing – 300 dpi is a reasonable setting, and 600 dpi isn’t excessive.

-Regarding file format, the standard when shooting with a digital camera is JPEG, a compressed file.
+Regarding file format, the standard when shooting with a digital camera or smartphone is JPEG, a compressed file.
 When scanning, storing in the uncompressed TIFF format produces much larger files, but it also offers higher quality when it comes to editing your images.
-Given the fact that you can buy an external hard drive with a terabyte of storage for less than $200 today, it makes sense to scan your images as TIFF files.
+Given the fact that you can buy an external hard drive with a terabyte of storage for less than $100 today, it makes sense to scan your images as TIFF files.

 Finally, you’ll need to decide between black-and-white and color scanning.
 It actually makes sense to scan even black-and-white originals in color.
 Not only will you retain the warmer tones frequently found in the original images, but you’ll have more flexibility when editing the resulting files.

-Fix Your Photos
+Fixing Your Photos